paladin-t/bitty/docs/documents/manual.md

 foo = Resources.load('bar.mp3', Music) -- Load a music.
 ```

 The asynchronous `Resources.load(...)` returns a resource handle immediately.
-It is lazy evaluated, actual loading is deferred until specific reading and writing access.
+It is lazy evaluated, loading is deferred until specific reading and writing access happens.
 The synchronous `Resources.wait(...)` also loads it, it returns immediately if the specific resource is already loaded, otherwise it waits until loaded or timeout.

 Consider use `Resources.unload(...)` or `Resources.collect()` to unload unused resources (loaded by `Resources.load(...)`), or there would be memory leak.